 There are many examples of these systems in use.
 Rotational grazing with large herds can restore degraded grasslands; using minimum tillage, cover crops and varied crop rotations can enhance the fertility of arable land; agro-forestry has been used to reverse soil erosion on fragile hillsides; integrating crops, animals and trees can produce a whole that is worth more than the sum of the parts.
+Continuous Cover Forestry can provide a viable alternative to the destructive effects of clear-felling.
 There is a burgeoning literature showing how land can be transformed to a more productive and resilient state.

 The opportunity for investment

-Most of these regenerative, ecological systems have been applied at a small scale, often by innovative farmers looking for an alternative to mainstream agriculture.
+Most of these regenerative, ecological systems have been applied at a small scale, often by innovative farmers and foresters looking for an alternative to mainstream approaches.
 The challenge is scaling them up and achieving landscape-level impacts.
 Financial capital can play a role by backing the best land managers and helping them expand.